 This technique is used to treat clients with a number of concerns.
 It has been used to treat clients with substance abuse issues, as well as people seeking help for behavioral addictions like gambling.
 Experiential therapy may also be used to treat eating disorders, trauma, grief and loss.

-How Experiential Therapy Works
+How Experiential Therapy in Addiction Treatment Works

 The basic premise of cognitive behavioral therapy (CBT) is that if you change your thoughts, you will change your behavior.
 In experiential therapy, the premise is that your perception determines your behavior.